xlab-si/emmy/README.md

 #### Registration keys

-emmy server verifies registration keys provided by clients when initiating the nym generation procedure.
+Emmy server verifies registration keys provided by clients when initiating the nym generation procedure.
 A separate server is expected to provide registration keys to clients via another channel (e.g. QR codes on physical person identification) and save the generated keys to a registration database, read by the emmy server.

 ## emmy clients (DEPRECATED)